 But then comes a change – some team members leave the company, or there is a need for a switch-up of team members due to a new project or deadline.
 And all of a sudden, there’s unrest between teams because people have grown accustomed to different modes of work.
 There is no universal set of rules and ideals to go by.

-4. There’s potential lack of self-awareness
+4. A lack of self-awareness makes people defensive

 You have probably worked with people who seem very defensive when receiving criticism, are more likely to put blame on factors other than themselves, or think they can do no wrong.